aumartinez/php-template/README.md

 Static HTML files are kept together in one single folder; not every element can be templated but from a view of most sites I've worked on we can keep the below templated elements:

-1. Top HTML meta scripts, calls to CSS files and JS scripts.
+1. Top HTML meta scripts, call to CSS files and JS scripts.
 2. Top header sections which includes:
     - Top header section with site branding (logo) and social links
     - Navigation items